franchsli/whatsapp_clone_django/README.md

 as another action and not a chat_display.
 - Rework all the chat.views logics (check if there's a way to implement some view code into another).
 - Rework all the hx-post request (for example, if the element only needs to bet updated use patch or put)
+- Implement something to update the message receiver chat_list.

 ## ANOTHER THINGS TO DO